06 Mar Underwriting ‘unwrapped’

 - Ensure that details of comparable sold properties from local agents which are available for site inspection are shared

-- If the scheme involves the acquisition or refurbishment of an existing building, then buildings insurance will need to be put on risk at the reinstatement value
+- Firstly, if the scheme involves the acquisition or refurbishment of an existing building, then buildings insurance will need to be put on risk at the reinstatement value

-- If it is an existing building which is going to be re-developed or a new build then the contractor will need to evidence its contractors’ all risks insurance incorporating cover for the works, employer’s liability and public liability
+- Secondly, if it is an existing building which is going to be re-developed or a new build then the contractor will need to evidence its contractors’ all risks insurance incorporating cover for the works, employer’s liability and public liability

-- If the land is bare, then you will need to provide public liability insurance
+- Lastly, if the land is bare, then you will need to provide public liability insurance

 - There is a broad range of documentation which needs to be provided by the borrower, being prepared with these items will speed up the process.